hornvale/hornvale-2023/README.md

 Because I'm an idiot, most likely.

 #### Is this singleplayer or multiplayer?
 Singleplayer.
-A lot of this is informed by MUDs, but the nature of being multiplayer and easy to join forces some design decisions on MUDs that I don't think I want to follow.
+A lot of this is informed by MUDs, but their nature (being multiplayer and easy to join) forces some design decisions on MUDs that I don't think I want to follow.
 For instance, I want to largely avoid grinding.
 Incredible levels of grinding can be required in MUDs because of Massively Online players, and I don't think that farming XP or skills is the experience I want to create.

 #### Are you really calling this _Hornvale_?
 What does that even mean?
 I use castle names from George R. R. Martin's _A Song of Ice and Fire_ for project names.
 Gives me something interesting and at least semi-evocative, but also narrows my choices so I don't spend all damned day bikeshedding the project name.